Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Clinical diagnosis of toxoplasmosis
+Clinical diagnostics of toxoplasmosis

-Specific and nonspecific laboratory diagnostics of toxoplasmosis
+Specific and non-specific laboratory diagnostics of toxoplasmosis

-In the vast majority of cases, the diagnosis of toxoplasmosis is the use of serological tests.
-Serological diagnosis of toxoplasmosis is based on the detection of Ig classes G, M, A, E. They can be determined indirect method of fluorescent antibodies (NMPA), solid-phase enzyme immunoassay (TIFM), etc. Among the modern methods of serodiagnosis of toxoplasmosis are also tests of differential agglutination, latexagglutination and potassium TIFM for the detection of IgM to toxoplasm.
-Such tests for the determination of antibodies, such as precipitation reactions (RP), complement fixation (RCC) and indirect haemagglutination (RIGA), are currently rarely used due to low sensitivity and specificity.
-The presence of toxoplasmosis can be established with the help of a skin test with toxoplasmin.
-However, this test in recent years is also practically not used, because there are more sensitive modern diagnostic methods that exclude the introduction of the drug into the body of the subject.
-In the diagnosis of intrauterine toxoplasmosis, along with NMPA and TIFM, a reaction with the Sabin-Feldman (RK) dye is used.
-The test is based on the inability of toxoplasma to stain with methylene blue in the presence of antibodies to T. Gondii.
-This reaction is rather complicated, laborious and requires live toxoplasm, which is not possible in all laboratories.
+In the vast majority of cases, toxoplasmosis diagnostics involves the use of serological tests.
+Serological diagnostics of toxoplasmosis is based on the detection of Ig classes G, M, A, E. They can be determined by the indirect method of fluorescent antibodies (IMFA), solid-phase enzyme immunoassay (SPE), etc. Among the modern methods of toxoplasmosis serodiagnostics, differential agglutination tests, latex agglutination tests, and trap SPE to detect IgM to toxoplasma are also used.
+Such tests for determining antibodies as the precipitation reaction (PR), complement fixation reaction (CFR), and indirect hemagglutination (IHA) are currently rarely used due to their low sensitivity and specificity.
+The presence of toxoplasmosis can also be determined using a skin test with toxoplasmin.
+However, this test has also been practically not used in recent years, since there are more sensitive modern diagnostic methods that exclude the introduction of the drug into the body of the patient.
+In the diagnosis of intrauterine toxoplasmosis, along with NMF and TIFM, the reaction with the Sabin-Feldman dye (SFD) is used.
+The test is based on the inability of toxoplasmas to be stained with methylene blue in the presence of antibodies to T. gondii.
+This reaction is quite complex, labor-intensive and requires live toxoplasmas, which is not possible in all laboratories.

 Instrumental diagnostics of toxoplasmosis